keybase/blockchain-tools/README.md

-merkle-root-blockchain
+blockchain-tools
 ======================

-A tool to insert our Merkle root into the bitcoin blockchain.
+Tools to insert our Merkle root into the bitcoin blockchain.